 - The purpose of the T-Ball level is to give 5-, 6- and 7-year olds the opportunity to learn and participate in organized baseball without competing against older, more experienced players.
 The T-Ball level affords these youngsters the opportunity to develop their baseball skills and playing potential for future participation in higher playing levels. - To allow managers to develop players without concern for winning or losing, the following noncompetitive rules shall apply. - Inning Definition.
 An inning shall be complete when either three outs have been made, or the offensive team has scored four runs, whichever comes first.
-This rule applies to all innings. - No score will be kept, except for the purpose of determining the end of an inning and as an indication of who has batted. - There will be no game winners or losers. - d.
-No standings will be kept. - e.
+This rule applies to all innings. - No score will be kept, except for the purpose of determining the end of an inning and as an indication of who has batted. - There will be no game winners or losers. - No standings will be kept. - e.
 Two coaches are allowed on the field with the defensive team. - f.
-The T-puller may assist or otherwise coach the batter. - g.
-One additional bench coach is permitted in the dugout. - For defensive purposes only, a team should borrow players from the opposing team if it has fewer than nine players.
-No out shall be charged for the missing spot(s) in the batting order - B. Umpire and Catcher Positioning at Home Plate.
-The plate umpire and catcher position is opposite the batter, not behind the "T" and catcher. - C. T-Puller.
-Each team shall assign one adult to assist the plate umpire when their team is at bat by: (1) Removing the batting "T" from home plate after the ball is hit.
-(2) Re-positioning the batting "T" on home plate after the plate umpire calls "TIME."
+The tee-puller may assist or otherwise coach the batter. - One additional bench coach is permitted in the dugout. - For defensive purposes only, a team should borrow players from the opposing team if it has fewer than nine players.
+No out shall be charged for the missing spot(s) in the batting order - B. Catcher Positioning at Home Plate.
+The catcher position is opposite the batter, not behind the tee and catcher. - C. Tee-Puller.
+Each team shall assign one adult to: (1) Remove the batting tee from home plate after the ball is hit.
+(2) Re-position the batting tee on home plate after the at bat has been completed.